-The sub fund may acquire government bonds as well as corporate bonds.
-It may also invest in any type of bond investment (for example: convertibles, reverse convertibles, inflation-linked bonds, etc.), if such investments are in the interest of shareholders given the evolution of market conditions.
+The sub-fund may purchase government bonds as well as corporate bonds.
+It may also invest in all types of fixed income products (for example: convertibles, reverse convertibles, inflation-linked bonds, etc.), if such investments are in the interest of shareholders given the evolution of market conditions.